 Once you’ve started to make changes in your operations, you’re not finished.
 Customer journey mapping is a constant work in progress.
 Take some time with your team to regularly review the map that you’ve made.
 See whether you’ve made progress in removing obstacles and making the process easier for potential customers to navigate.

-The process of building a customer journey map is significantly easier with a customer experience platform.
-BirdEye can help.
+The process of building a customer journey map is significantly easier with an Experience Marketing platform.
+Birdeye can help.